cescude/cstd/README.md

 * A set of file functions for reading/writing
 * A set of printer functions to write buffered/unbuffered data
 * A set of option-parsing functions to handle CLI concerns
-* A set of unit testing frameworks
+* A set of unit testing functions

 Note about strings vs buffers--